 JEALOUSY

-o Suspicion or anger about betrayal
+o Fear of losso Suspicion or anger about betrayal

 o Low self-esteem and sadness over loss